|Title:||Linebackers Coach/Director of High School Relations|

 |College:||Youngstown State, 1980|

-A member of one of the most respected coaching families in the nation, Ron Stoops Jr., is in his fourth season as an assistant coach for the Penguins.
+A member of one of the most respected coaching families in the nation, Ron Stoops Jr., is in his fifth season as an assistant coach for the Penguins.

 Stoops coaches the outside linebackers and nickel position while serving as the program's Director of High School Relations.

-In 2012, the Penguins showed steady improvement on the defensive side of the football throughout the season.
+The Penguins showed steady improvement on the defensive side of the football throughout the 2012 season.
 As a unit, YSU allowed just 95.5 yards rushing per game, the fourth-lowest total in school history.
 The Guins ranked sixth at the FCS level in fewest rushing yards allowed per contest.
 The Penguins allowed just 23 points in the last three games, the lowest total in a three-game stretch since 2003.

-In the first year under defensive coordinator Joe Tresey, the nickel played a huge role for the unit.
-Stoops worked with Parnell Taylor, Jamarious Boatwright and Deionte Williams throughout the season in the role.
+Under defensive coordinator Joe Tresey, the nickel played a huge role for the unit.
+Stoops worked with Parnell Taylor, Boatwright and Deionte Williams throughout the season in the role.
 Those three players combined for 41 tackles.

-He also coached team-captain outside linebacker Dom Rich and sophomore standout Travis Williams.
+He also coached team-captain Rich and Travis Williams.
 Williams was second on the squad in tackles with 61 while Rich had a solid campaign in his first year as a starter.
 He finished the campaign with a career-high 17 stops and was selected as a team captain.